Bri3ght/Bri3ght/README.md

 - Murder Drones

  and MAAAANY more, those are just ones im most active in! you can ask me for yours, if interested!!

+ thank you so much for reading this fully! have a nice time!! ^_^